 Bob was Chair of the Chicago Chapter of the American Immigration Lawyers Association (AILA), a member of the AILA Board of Governors, a member of AILA National’s ICE Worksite Enforcement Committee, and Chair of AILA National’s Social Security Administration (SSA) Liaison Committee.

 For the past 8 years, Bob has been re-appointed annually to AILA National’s DOL Committee, and recently nominated as Vice Chair.
 As Vice Chair, Bob will be focusing on issues encountered by other immigration attorneys and employers in the PERM program, the H-1B LCA program and the DOL Wage and Hour Division’s enforcement investigations in the H-1B program.

 An immigration counselor for numerous colleges and universities, Bob is a member of the leadership team of the National Association of Foreign Student Advisers (NAFSA): Association of International Educators’ Region V. He is currently a Regulatory Liaison for NAFSA Region V and is responsible for responding to F-1, J-1, H-1B and PERM immigration policy and procedural questions from colleges and universities located in Illinois, Wisconsin and Michigan.
 He is also a member of NAFSA National’s Membership Engagement Committee (MEC).

-Mr. White serves as immigration counsel for numerous colleges and universities and is a member of the leadership team of the NAFSA: Association of International Educators' Region V. He is an active advocate for the reform of the U.S. immigration laws and frequently travels to Washington to meet with Congressional representatives.
-He speaks regularly on the topic to international educators, business executives and religious leaders and was a member of the Immigration Reform Taskforce of the Archdiocese of Chicago.
+Bob is a very active advocate for the reform of the U.S. immigration system and frequently travels to Washington, D.C. to meet with congressional representatives and their staff.
+Bob was also a member of the Immigration Reform Taskforce of the Archdiocese of Chicago.